 - Use KPIs that are relevant to your organization’s financial goals, like capital and operating expense budget goals and asset management/replacement

 - Think about the expectations of what the building provides for the organization

 - Consider the building systems and equipment in place

 - Account for variables that change over time

 Facilities managers in today’s highly automated workplace typically have no shortage of data to work with.
 But data on its own has little value if you don’t know what to do with it.
 “It’s very easy to get data today from providers.
 However, you should be looking for a provider that can drive analytics and insights instead of just raw data,” says Crabb.

 Finding a trusted firm – one that also knows your facility well – to analyze your data to provide you with actionable insights is critical for key performance indicators.
 At that point, you can pinpoint maintenance efficiency, service and maintenance time, and any other key areas you need to know to drive down costs.

-Justin Feit email@example.com is Associate Editor at BUILDINGS.
+Justin Feit was an associate editor at BUILDINGS.